matloff/fastStat/README.md

 Note that, as models, these are necessarily inexact.
 No distribution in practice is exactly normal, for instance.
 No one is 900 feet tall, and no one has a negative height.
-For that matter, a normal distribution is continuous, whereas X is discrete, both due to sampling from a finite population and because our measuring instruments have only finite precision.
+For that matter, a normal distribution is continuous, whereas X is discrete, for two reasons:

+* We are sampling from a finite population.

+* Our measuring instruments have only finite precision.
+If, say, X is bounded between 0 and 10, and is measured to 2 decimal places, X can take on 1000 values, and thus is discrete.

+But what are we estimating, in light of the fact that our model is only approximate?
+Say for instance we model X as having a gamma distribution.
+Then in some sense, depending on how we estimate, we are estimating the gamma distribution that is closest to our true population distribution.

 ## <a name="normal">Lesson 3:  Conceptual Populations</a>